LaurenG123/Steganosaurus-app/README.md

 Steganosaurus was compiled using buildozer in a linux environment and is available as both an aab and apk executable file.

 ### Where to find Steganosaurus
+Steganosaurus is currently registered on:

+A big thanks to the community who provided the packages and designs used in the creation of steganosaurus.
+We hope that the project will continue to inspire and serve as a prrof of concept for kivy python apps in the larger realm of app development.

 ***
 IMPORTANT LISENCE INFO